Share on your favorite

 Time - The twelfth hour of the night, and the two hours before and after it.

-Vinegar - A condiment with a sour taste.
+Vinegar - A sour liquid used in cooking.

 Reward - When a guest pours a drink for their host.